 The University Health Center oversees all mandatory health requirements for student enrollment.
 Before you join us on campus for the start of your term you will need to:

-- Enter your immunization record information from the forms into the online My Health application.
-Scan and upload your paperwork to the My Health portal.
+- Scan and Upload the forms into the online Med+Proctor portal.
+Your Med+Proctor account must be created using your @mail.montclair.edu email extension.
 Please note that the University Health Center is no longer accepting documentation in paper form.
 Therefore, please do not mail completed forms to the University.
 Instead, scan and upload all documents online in the portal.
+For additional information about using the portal, see the online instructions.

 - Assure adequate health insurance coverage.
 All full-time Montclair State students are required to have health insurance coverage.
 Montclair State will automatically enroll you in the Student Health Insurance Plan provided through the University.
 If you have private health insurance coverage, you must waive this enrollment by showing proof of other insurance.
 You can waive the enrollment and health insurance premium fee by clicking here.